 - provide better and more timely information about what is happening, or

 - improve procedures so that the same problems do not occur again.
 For example we may ask a council to introduce a new guidelines to clarify its enforcement priorities.

-We may also ask the council to make a financial contribution in some serious cases; the amount we suggest will depend on how much you have been affected by what the council has done wrong.
+We may also ask the council to make a financial payment in some serious cases; the amount we suggest will depend on how much you have been affected by what the council has done wrong.
 An example would be where we find there has been a long period of unreasonable delay and the unauthorised development significantly affects your amenity.

 Examples of some complaints we have considered